chudley/manatee/docs/working-on-manatee.md

   cluster.
 * The version of PostgreSQL that you're using.
 Either "9.2" or "9.6".

-To use this script, as the root user, run:
+To use this script, run:

     # ./tools/mkdevsitters MY_IP ZK_IPS SHARD_NAME PG_VERSION